 What’s in Your Attic?

-Both loose fill and dense pack cellulose insulation are made from recycled wood based material and have a fire retardant.
+Both loose fill and dense pack cellulose insulation are made from recycled wood-based material and have a fire retardant.
 Loose fill insulation is blown in to add insulation depth to areas such as attics, where the existing insulation is not sufficient.
-Made from recycled newsprint and other recycled paper, and treated with nontoxic fire retardants, cellulose insulation has been a tried and true method of insulating homes for decades.
-Its excellent sound insulating properties, its ability to provide an effective 1-hour fire rating, high R-value per inch, and industry leading environmental properties, makes cellulose a perfect choice for insulating attics and sidewalls.
+Loose fill insulation is often contrived from recycled papers including newsprint and is treated with non-toxic fire retardants.
+For decades, loose fill cellulose insulation has been the go-to method for insulating homes because it provides an excellent sound barrier, it has an effective 1-hour fire rating, it provides a high R-value per inch, and it is environmental friendly/ green.
+It is the perfect choice for insulating attics and sidewalls!

 - Cellulose takes less energy to make than any other insulation material.
 This is known as embodied energy and includes the total energy required to transport raw materials, manufacture and distribute the product.
 Fiberglass has up to 10 times more embodied energy than cellulose and foam products up to 64 times.

 - Cellulose has the highest level of recycled content in the insulation industry – up to 85%.
 Cellulose insulation is made with recycled paper, paper that might otherwise end up in a landfill.
 Fiberglass has a maximum of 40% recycled content and foam products little or none.